Uzay-G/portfolio/_posts/2019-09-10-useful-github-tools-and-libraries.md

 <center>
 <img alt="loaders" src="/assets/images/loader.png"></center><br>
 #### Loaders
 <a target="_blank" href="https://github.com/ConnorAtherton/loaders.css">Loaders.css</a> is a collection of nice and well-designed loaders built entirely with css.
-They have some really cool designs so you should check it out!
+They have some    cool designs so you should check it out!

 There are also some interesting css frameworks that are a base on which you can build your site, packaged with the styles people often use on certain elements of their site.
 The most popular are <a target="_blank" href="https://github.com/twbs/bootstrap">Bootstrap</a> and <a target="_blank" href="https://github.com/zurb/foundation-sites"> Foundation</a>.